-The Office Of Emergency Management Offers The Following
+The Office Of Emergency Management Offers The Following Information:

-The City of Moreno Valley Office of Emergency Management would like to inform the public that during this time of year, cases of West Nile Virus are especially active due to high humidity, high temperatures and overall climate changes.
+During this time of year, cases of West Nile Virus (WNV) are especially active due to high humidity, high temperatures and overall climate changes.
 It is important for the City of Moreno Valley to be aware of this increased risk and take preventative measures in reducing the exposure of this disease.